-Discussion postings (150 POINTS) - There will be five discussion postings.
+Discussion postings (100 POINTS) - There will be four 25-point discussion postings.
 The discussion will occur asynchronously; I will post a discussion question and you will respond to the questions at your convenience prior to the due date.
-Some of the questions will require solving a problem set and making comments about your results.
-See the class schedule for due dates of posts and comments.
 Discussions are open book and open note.
 Discussions will be submitted through Canvas.
-The initial discussion post is due Thursdays, and the discussion response is due Sundays.
-Do not use AI-tools to write your responses.
+The initial discussion post is due Thursdays and the discussion response is due Sundays.
+Al-tools are absolutely forbidden in discussions.